Welcome to the Science Department

 - Obtaining, evaluating, and communicating information

 All Capuchino students begin with an introductory physics course that emphasizes investigation, pattern recognition and critical thinking.
 All students then take chemistry, where they learn to develop conceptual models and justify arguments with evidence.
-Students can then choose whether they will take College Prep Biology or IB Biology, and also have the option to take IB Chemistry and AP Physics.
+Students can then choose whether they will take College Prep Biology or IB Biology, and also have the option to take IB Environmental Systems and Societies and AP Physics.
 In these advanced courses, students have the opportunity to design their own lab work in addition to learning rigorous, college-level content.
 Students who have an interest in engineering, medicine or other sciences often choose to take all three advanced sciences.